mohamed-arsath-001/Advanced-House-price-prediction/README.md

 ✅ Extend with ensemble voting or stacking

-## Contributing

-Open to collaboration, pull requests, or mentorship opportunities.

-# Fork the repo
-# Create your branch: git checkout -b feature/new-feature
-# Commit your changes: git commit -am 'Add new feature'
-# Push to the branch: git push origin feature/new-feature
-# Submit a pull request

 ## 📫 Let’s Connect

 💬 If you’re a recruiter, mentor, or fellow tech enthusiast, I’d love to connect: